 One type of surety bond that many employers purchase is a wage bond.
 This insurance is referred to by a few other terms as well, including wage and welfare bond, union bond, and fringe benefit bond.
 Essentially, this sort of bond ensures the delivery of dues, benefits, and packages that have been promised as part of a union agreement.

-[If you are ready to get a union bond, or welfare bond…look no further.
-Contact our office today, and get bonded quickly!]
+[What is a wage bond?
+We can help!
+If you are ready to get a union bond, or welfare bond…look no further.
+Contact our office today, and get yours today!]

-Wage and welfare bonds guarantee that employers will make their contribution to welfare funds.
+Wage Bond Definition – They guarantee that employers will make their contribution to welfare funds.
 This guarantee also includes the payment of agreed wages, which is how the term “wage and welfare bond” gets its name.
 This sort of bond works as financial insurance, and it is a legal contract between three involved parties.
 The principal is the employer being bonded; the obligee is the union or other entity that requires the principal to be bonded; and the surety is the entity that underwrites the bond.

 A fringe benefit bond may differ a bit from a welfare and wage.
 This type of bond may guarantee only that union benefits will be paid by the employer.
-Unlike a wage bond, it may not ensure that the employer will pay wages.
+Unlike a wage, it may not ensure that the employer will pay wages.

 A variety of employers might be required to purchase a wage & welfare bond.
 These bonds are generally needed in industries such as transportation services, construction, and mining.
 Employers in other industries might also be required to secure wage surety bonds.
 The bonds typically seem most necessary in the construction industry.
 This is likely due to the fact that numerous liens in courts are based on construction workers going unpaid.